-During the inspection, the school provided evidence that the arrangements for safeguarding children reflect broadly the guidance from the Department of Education.
-In discussions with the inspectors, the children reported that they felt safe in school and knew what to do if they had any concerns about their well-being.
-However, owing to the action short of strike, the ETI was unable to evaluate fully the outworking of the arrangements for safeguarding in the school.
+During the inspection; the school provided evidence that the arrangements for safeguarding children reflect broadly the guidance from the Department of Education.
+In discussions with inspectors, a sample of year 6 children reported that they feel safe and happy in school.
+They know what to do and who to talk to if they are concerned about their safety or well-being.
+However, owing to action sort of strike, the ETI was unable to evaluate fully the outworking of the arrangements for safeguarding in the school.